neunato/homm3-unpacker/readme.md

 Previous example is equivalent to the following when a processor function is supplied as the second parameter.

-The callback is invoked with `(buffer, filename)` for every file and its return value stored under the value in `.files` dictionary.
+The callback is invoked with `(buffer, filename)` for every file and its return value stored in `.files` dictionary.

 ```javascript
 async function example2(path) {